holographicSol/OmegaFindv2/README.md

     Like Apple/IOS systems, python-magic allows OmegaFindv2 to know what a file really is.
 This is infinitely useful in infinite different ways.
 And depending what your looking for may determine how you scan, and then of course what you decide to do with/about the results.
-    OmegaFindv2 is designed to run promptlessly to 'make friendly' being ran by another program that could have any intention, like security or forensic analysis for example.
+    While OmegaFindv2 is designed to run and present its output much like dir or ls it is also designed with running promptlessly in mind to 'make friendly' being ran by another program that could have any intention, like security or forensic analysis for example.
     Note that running this software is potentially extremely resource intensive so it is also potentially expensive to run.